AlexArutiunian/Triangles_3D/README.md

 ## • About algorithm

-The Möller algorithm is used.
-The theory is explaned in [this article](http://web.stanford.edu/class/cs277/resources/papers/Moller1997b.pdf). <br>
+[The Möller algorithm](http://web.stanford.edu/class/cs277/resources/papers/Moller1997b.pdf) is used.
+The theory is translated on russian and explaned in [this readme](https://github.com/AlexArutiunian/Triangle_3D/blob/main/lib/README.md). <br>

 There are some optimisations in the project.